Editor’s Note – This list was updated on January 9, 2023, to remove unavailable products and improve content relevance, readability, and usefulness.

 Swagman is a brand with a reputation for making solid recreational gear.
-Apart from my dislike of fork-mounted bike racks, this stainless steel truck bed bike rack is a good piece of equipment; durable in its construction, practical in its design, and functional in doing what it needs to do and at an acceptable price of $88, I’d recommend considering this one if you’re looking for value.
+Apart from my dislike of fork-mounted bike racks, this stainless steel truck bed rack is a good piece of equipment; durable in its construction, practical in its design, and functional in doing what it needs to do and at an acceptable price of around $100, I’d recommend considering this one if you’re looking for value.

 3. INNO Velo Gripper RT202